hknutzen/Netspoc/technical.markdown

 ### Precalculate next hop interfaces

 As was mentioned before, paths are searched and found on an abstract topology representation, having routers and zones as nodes.
-While this is sufficient for generating ACL information, it is not for the generation of routing information.
-Routing information, which is attached to every interface of a managed router (= zone interface), provides next hop interfaces for all routes defined in the rule set.
-Next hop interfaces are those interfaces that are next to the managed interface on the path to a certain network.
-Obviously, next hop interfaces for a managed interface are not necessarily managed interfaces (= zone interfaces), too, but often lie within the zone.
-To accelerate the creation of rule specific routing information, `set_routes_in_zone` precalculates next hop information for all networks of a zone and all zone interfaces:
+When it comes to routing information thogh, routers within zones are also of interest.
+Routing information is attached to every interface of a managed router (= zone interface) and provides a next hop interface to a certain destination.
+Next hop interfaces are not necessarily at managed routers, but often located inside zones.
+As routing information needs to be generated for every source and destination pair defined in the rule set, precalculating next hop information accelerates the process of route finding.
+Therefore, `set_routes_in_zone` determines next hop interfaces to every network of a zone for all zone interfaces.
+After the function call, every border interface of the zone holds following information:

-{% include image.html src="./images/set_routes_in_zone.png" title="In-Zone routing information:" description="In every border interface of the zone, information about reachable networks and the hop interfaces leading to these networks is stored." %}

-At every border interface of the zone, following information is to be
-stored:
 * Which networks can be reached?
 * What is the next interface (next hop interface) on the path to these networks?

+{% include image.html src="./images/set_routes_in_zone.png" title="In-Zone routing information:" description="In every border interface of the zone, information about reachable networks and the hop interfaces leading to these networks is stored." %}

+If the path of a (source,destination) pair is identified, the interfaces a zone is entered from and left at are known, and the next hop interfaces can be looked up easily within the interface.

+For example, if source and destination in the above picture was (`n2`,`n11`), from the path through the graph of managed routers and zones, we know that the green zone is entered at `r2.n5` and left at `r9.n10`. from the general routing information at IF `r2.n5` we can deduce that the next hop interface to network n10 is `r7.n5`.

-For this purpose, all networks at the border of a zone (border networks) are examined.
+To generate the general routing information at the zones border interfaces, For this purpose, all networks at the border of a zone (border networks) are examined.
 Interfaces of a border network that are not border interfaces of the zone are the networks next hop